LauraJones929/project-3/TESTING.md

 ## Functionality Testing

-The following tables show the functionalality testing performed on the web-app to ensure it works as desired.
+The following tables show the functionality testing performed on the web-app to ensure it works as desired.
 I have tested on a Windows device on the listed browsers.

 ### Navigation Testing